Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 - easier to revisit later
 - easier to finish successfully

-Steve can help teams decide which structures matter and how to use them coherently.
+This work can help teams decide which structures matter and how to use them coherently.

 ## Tools and workflows